Learn something new every day

 Another difference between cysteine and cystine is in how the body absorbs the supplements.
 The body absorbs cysteine more easily than cystine, so supplements are more commonly made of cysteine.
 Additionally, cystinosis can be a complication that occurs when cystine levels in the body are extremely high.
 Cystinosis is a disease that leads to the development of crystals that cause kidney and bladder stones.

-Although cysteine and cystine are produced naturally by the body, there are instances when cystine or cysteine supplements are ideal.
-Methionine is an amino acid that is responsible for the body’s creation of these other two amino acids.
-It is not a non-essential amino acid and therefore is not produced naturally by the body.
-If a person does not obtain adequate amounts of methionine through food, cystine and cysteine levels are affected.
-Supplements of these two amino acids can help bring levels in the body back to normal, making them potentially beneficial.
+Although cysteine and cystine are produced naturally by the body, there are instances when supplements may be beneficial.
+Methionine is an essential amino acid that cannot be synthesized by the body.
+Therefore, it must be obtained from food.
+If a person does not obtain adequate amounts of methionine through food, cystine and cysteine levels may be affected.
+Supplements of these two amino acids can help bring levels in the body back to normal.
+One should, however, always check with a doctor before using cysteine and cystine supplements.